lessmore92/php-erc20/README.md

 ## `transferFrom` Flow:
-1.First `approve` grants permissions to a delegator.
+1.First, Using `approve` method to grant permission to a delegator.
-2.Use `transferFrom` method to make transaction behalf of user.
+2.Then, Using `transferFrom` method to make transaction behalf of user.

 *In Action*
 ```